2020.7.8. International Webinar Session on Traditional Vegetables

 China, Korea, and Japan have all made the colorful histories of traditional vegetables for a long time.
 Suizenji-na, a traditional leaf vegetable, is called differently by place: Kintoki-sou in Kanazawa, Suizenji-na in Kumamoto, and Handama in Okinawa.
 This vegetable was brought from Southeast Asia to Okinawa via China.
 Furthermore, Suizenji-na was named after Suizenji, a neighborhood in Kumamoto City.
 From Kumamoto to Kanazawa, a sailor on Kitamae-bune (a cargo ship in the Edo era) is said to have carried the vegetable.

-Researching the origins and cooking methods of traditional vegetables reveals that these vegetables have connected areas in Japan and countries in Asia.
-Through the presentations about these traditional vegetables, this webinar aims to 1) enhance an understanding of the common cultural characteristics and their changes in the region with empathy in a deeper way; and 2) share the information on the research of the transmission of knowledge on the traditional vegetables.
+traditional vegetables, this webinar aims to 1) enhance an understanding of the common cultural characteristics and their changes in the region with empathy in a deeper way; and 2) share

 Registration